-True vendor lock-in is the idea that once a customer signs on with a provider, the process required to extricate themselves from this provider becomes so complicated, that most users would sooner give up and accept it than follow through with dropping the company.
+True vendor lock-in is the idea that once a customer signs on with a provider, the process required to extricate themselves becomes so complicated that most users would sooner give up and accept it than follow through with dropping the company.
 Whether it’s exorbitant cancellation fees, intentionally poor user experience design, or simply hardware and software which are incompatible with other, similar solutions, vendor lock-in is intended to trap users in systems which reap greater and greater profits over time.

 What does this look like in practical application?

 On a simplified level, if you’ve ever tried to cancel a gym membership or switch home internet providers, chances are you’ve seen some of these vendor lock-in techniques firsthand.
 The truth is, these tactics are a lot more common than you might realize.
 After all, anyone who’s owned an iPhone or Android can tell you that not every app is compatible across the board.